devicetree-org/devicetree-specification/source/devicenodes.rst

                                                        loop, held in reset, and electrically isolated from the system bus or in another implementation dependent state.

-                                                       Note: See section FIXME 5.5 (Symmetric
-                                                       Multiprocessing (SMP) Boot Requirements) for a
-                                                       description of how these values are used for booting multi-CPU SMP systems.
    ``enable-method``            SD    ``<stringlist>`` Describes the method by which a CPU in a
                                                        disabled state is enabled.
 This property is required for CPUs with a status property with